-Cutting trees and building landings would not increase foraging habitat.
-This would result in foraging habitat remaining at 8 percent, which is short of the recommended 20 percent for summer range.
-Forage would not improve within the planning area.
+Proposed activities would create a slight, immeasurable increase in foraging habitat.
+Foraging habitat in the planning area would essentially remain at 8%, which is short of the recommended 20% for summer range.
+No new shrubs are expected to grow within the thinned stands, because they are not currently present and the created opening would not be large enough to allow them to establish.
 Fawning and calving habitat is mostly concentrated in and near the riparian reserves, which are avoided.
-The deer and elk population would not change from current levels as no increase in the amount of forage habitat would occur.
+The deer and elk population should not change from current levels, as no increase or decrease in the amount of forage habitat would occur.

-A total of 5.47 miles of road would be closed.
+A total of 5.47 miles of the 19.02 miles of roads used to calculate wildlife road density would be closed.
 Some previous road closures have been ineffective.
-Open road density would be reduced from 3.32 miles/mile2 to 2.22 miles/mile2.
+With these closures the open road density would be reduced from $3.32 \text{ miles/mile}^2$ to $2.22 \text{ miles/mile}^2$.